Ben Albert

 Ben Albert (born March 19, 1971) is an American football coach and former player.
-He is currently the Special teams coordinator at the University of Massachusetts Amherst.
+He is the assistant head coach, special teams coordinator, and defensive line coach for the University of Massachusetts Amherst, positions he has held since 2022.
 Albert's previous stops include the University of Richmond, Rutgers University, the University of Delaware, the Jacksonville Jaguars, Temple University, Boston College, and Duke University.

 Coaching career

 UMass (First stint)

 Immediately following his playing career came to an end, Albert began coaching as a graduate assistant, coaching the defensive line for his alma mater, UMass, in 1995 and 1996.

 Richmond (First stint)

 From 1997 to 2000, Albert coached the defensive line and linebackers on Jim Reid’s staff at Richmond.
 Reid was the head coach at UMass for Albert's first two seasons as a player.

 In his four seasons, the Spiders had three winning seasons and won two Atlantic 10 Conference championships (1998, 2000), and also reached the NCAA Division I-AA playoffs in 1998 and 2000.

 During his time, Albert mentored Paris Lenon to All-Atlantic 10 seasons, and he went on to have a twelve-year NFL career.

 Albert also got his first NFL experience during his first Richmond tenure when he had the opportunity to work as minority fellowship intern with the Oakland Raiders in 1999.